naoshibaikyu/superbuddn/test.md

 HunterShocked: Wha? *[looks up]* Gah!

-(Meanwhile, somewhere in the elsewhere...)
+%Meanwhile, somewhere in the elsewhere...

-*Warp Man scurries around his darkened lair, flicking switches and giggling like a lunatic.*
+%Warp Man scurries around his darkened lair, flicking switches and giggling like a lunatic.

 Warpman: Ooh, hoo, hoo...!
 This one's going to be perfect! *turns some dials on a device in the middle of the room* Whee hee hee!

-*The door to the room opens and the lights turn on, shifting Warp Man's mood from giddy to startled to infuriated as he whirls to face the intruder.*
+%The door to the room opens and the lights turn on, shifting Warp Man's mood from giddy to startled to infuriated as he whirls to face the intruder.

 Lento: Unit wants to know what Warp Man is giggling about.